angularityio/playground/apps/example-001-httpclient-testing/HTTP_TESTING_CONTROLLER.md

       backend.verify();
 ```

-Note here we match the URL string, so this gives you a bit more flexibility on what to match.
-The request is an instance of `HttpRequest` and will explore this class more in depth in a little bit.
+Using a function gives you more control on how to match a request.
+Here we use the JavaScript string matching function to check any requests that have the word "posts" in its URL and use a 'GET' method.
+The request is an instance of `HttpRequest` and will explore this class more in-depth in a little bit.

-If you just want to check an expected url and method you can also use the following form:
+If you only want to check an expected URL and method you can use the following form:

 ```TypeScript
       service.getAll().subscribe();